 Two titanic territories go head-to-head in this review.
-Both states share a state line, and a great standard of living, but those are about the only similarities between these neighbors.
-Read on to compare the difference between a vacation in New Mexico vs Colorado and select the right one for you.
+Both states share a state line and a great standard of living, but those are the only similarities between these neighbors.
+Read on to compare the difference between a vacation in New Mexico and Colorado and select the right one.

 - New Mexico vs Colorado: Accessibility